 Are you a first-time hotel buyer or wanting to furnish your hotel reception area with little experience?
-We’ve compiled our top 10 top tips for the design of your hotel lobby.
+We’ve compiled our top 10 top tips for you to follow when considering hotel lobby design.

 The function of a hotel reception area has changed considerably in recent years, moving away from the sole purpose of checking in and out guests.
-It’s now a multi-functional space used for meetings, catch ups, relaxation and even the odd taxi driver waiting for their fare.
+With that, hotel lobby design requirements have also changed, as the space is now a multi-functional; used for meetings, catch ups and relaxation.

-Your hotel reception design is important as it’s an opportunity to make a great first impression.
-This first impression is formed when guests arrive and enter through the main entrance into the reception area, what greets them on the other side will influence their overall experience in your establishment.
+It’s crucial your hotel lobby design is constructed well, as it’s an opportunity to make a great first impression.
+First impressions can make or break a situation, so when guests first arrive through the main entrance into the lobby or reception area, what they are greeted with will influence their overall experience in your establishment.

-With this in mind, you should create a space that caters to the multitude of clientele needs.
-By designing a welcoming, functional luxury hotel lobby you will be creating a great first and last impression on your guests.
-Below are our top 10 tips for hotel reception design.
+Your hotel lobby plan should keep in mind that the space needs to cater to a multitude of clientele needs.
+By having a functional luxury hotel lobby design, you will be creating a great first and last impression on your guests.
+Below are our top 10 tips for hotel lobby design.

 1. Comfortable Seating